 - How women seem to be dominating the emerging ‘death positive’ movement

 - Why is it that modern women are taking on these roles and how can we reclaim an often inaccurate and often misogynist narrative?

-- The array of new approaches women are bringing to the field through various academic & artistic means
+- The array of new approaches women are bringing to the field through various academic and artistic means

 From here, conversation continued back and forth across the pond for a matter of months before Death & the Maiden was born.

-The founders’ aim with this project is to create a space of exploration: examining the relationship between self-identified women & death.
+The founders’ aim with this project is to create an inclusive space for examining the relationship between self-identified women & death.
 We invite contributors and community to collaborate through the sharing of ideas by providing a platform for discussion and feminist narratives – here on the blog, on social media and through events and conferences.
-Their desire is to to create a supportive and inclusive community, and to amplify the voices of those actively creating the future of death – through their work, research, innovation and activism.
+Their desire is to to create a supportive and diverse community by to amplifying the voices of those actively creating the future of death – through their work, research, innovation and activism.